 The best part is that he actually honors his words, and takes her hand while they literally dance on his grave.

-When Cotton offhandedly insults Hank's mother in front of her new boyfriend Kasner, the new guy (a veteran of Korea in his seventies) fires back immediately, saying something that Hank has always wished he had the guts to say:
+"The Unbearable Blindness of Laying"note The episode where Hank catches his mom having sex with her new boyfriend and succumbs to hysterical blindness: When Cotton offhandedly insults Hank's mother in front of her new boyfriend Kasner, the new guy (a veteran of Korea in his seventies) fires back immediately, saying something that Hank has always wished he had the guts to say:

 Kasner: "My Tillie is a wonderful woman!
 A beautiful woman! - and you never did anything but treat her like garbage!
 If you ever talk like that about her again, I'll kick your ass!"